Three Men in a Boat (1956 film): Cast

-Production

-Shirley Eaton had just made Sailor Beware for the same producers.

 Reception

 Box office

 The film was the 12th most popular movie at the British box office in 1957.
 According to Kinematograph Weekly the film was "in the money" at the British box office in 1957 and "created a surprise by smoothly sailing into the big money."

 James Woolf said "It was a funny film but it wasn't successful except in England and in Paris, where it ran for nine months on the Champs-Élysées."

 Critical

 The Monthly Film Bulletin wrote: "Jimmy Edwards and David Tomlinson should have been ideally cast in Jerome's delightful comedy.
 Unfortunately, the curious adaptation and clumsy handling have effectively destroyed most of the charm and humour of the original book.
 The slapstick is crude and uninventive."

 The Radio Times Guide to Films gave the film 4/5 stars, writing: "The ensemble, including David Tomlinson, is amiability itself, while the parasol-toting girls are as radiant as the golden days of yesteryear."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Colourful comedy lacks Jerome's original humour – just isn't funny."